-The Fletcher School has a limited number of half courses worth 1.5 credits offered every year.
-Additionally, half courses are also offered at other institutions where Fletcher has crossregistration agreements.
-In an attempt to encourage and allow students to take these half courses, we allow residential students (with the exception of MIB students) to take an overload of 13.5 credits in a given semester with no additional tuition charge.
-However, this overload of credits can be done only one time during the student's enrollment at Fletcher.
+The Fletcher School has a limited number of half courses worth 1.5 credits offered every year designated by the letter "M" in the course number.
+Additionally, half courses are also offered at other institutions where Fletcher has cross-registration agreements.
+In an attempt to encourage and allow students to take these half courses, residential students (excluding MIB students) who are enrolled full-time may take an overload of 13.5 credits once in their Fletcher career with no additional tuition charge.